Oklahoma Disability Attorney: How to Describe Your Daily Activities

 Finally, you should also mention how your schedule has changed as a result of your impairment.
 What were you able to regularly before that your impairment prevents you from doing now?
 This can give the person evaluating your case much more insight into your disability than a straight schedule.

 The application and appeals process for Social Security disability benefits can be complicated.
 However, we can make the process smoother for you.
-Call Ramona Hanson, a Oklahoma disability attorney, today for a free consultation.
+Call our Oklahoma disability attorney, today for a free consultation.